IntelexTechnologies/api-docs/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page workflowIds | int | Unit ID is one of the unique identifier for this Unit record workflowAnswerIds | int | Unit Type Ids is the unique identifier of the associated unit type workflow | string | Units is one of the filter option and the parameter is for the Name of the Unit
+PageSize | int | The number of results per page workflowAnswerIds | int | Workflow Answer IDs are the unique identifiers for the answers in the workflow.
+Answer IDs are associated with a unique Question ID. workflowIds | int | Workflow IDs are the unique identifier for workflows (the named form or workflow type+date completed). workflowQuestionIds | int | Workflow Question IDs are the unique identifiers for questions in the workflow.
+Question IDs are associated with a unique Workflow ID. categoryAnswerIndex | int | Category Answer Index is the index for answers in the category. categoryRevisionIndex | int | Category Revision Index is the list of category revisions.
+If the workflow itself is updated a new category revision ID is assigned. questionAnswerIndex | int | QQuestion Answer Index is the index for answers to a question.
+Answer IDs are associated with a unique Question ID. questionRevisionIndex | int | Question Revision Index is the index for questions with revisions.
+If the question itself is updated a question revision ID is assigned. workflowAnswer | string | Wokflow Answer is the answer to the question.. lastModifiedStartDate | dateTime | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" lastModifiedEndDate | dateTime | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z"

 ### 16. Workflow Equipment Table

-This section outlines how to retrieve data from the Workflow Answer table using the provided endpoint.
-You have the flexibility to fetch specific data by including workflow Ids, workflow type Ids, and workflows.
-The Unit type endpoint also supports pagination for managing large datasets effectively.
+This section outlines how to retrieve data from the Workflow Equipment table using the provided endpoint.
+Equipment workflows are typically labeled Inspection.
+You have the flexibility to fetch specific data by including workflow Equipment Ids, workflow Ids, and Equipment Ids.
+The Workflow Equipment endpoint also supports pagination for managing large datasets effectively.

 > Example Request